AnaOsano/WesternDigitalBE/README.md

 GET http://localhost/v1/search?query=your_search_term

 Replace `your_search_term` with the term you want to search for, and the API will return a mocked response containing search results.

+## Project Structure and Patterns

+Our project follows the controller-service-repository pattern, which enables a clean and maintainable architecture.
+The main components of this pattern are:

+- **Controllers**: Handle HTTP requests and delegate business logic to services.
+- **Services**: Contain the core business logic, responsible for interacting with repositories and returning data to controllers.
+- **Repositories**: Provide an abstraction layer over data access and storage, decoupling the application from the underlying data source.

+We have organized our codebase into the following directories:

+- **modules**: Contains the main application modules, each with its controllers, services, and repositories.
+- **helpers**: Houses utility functions and classes that can be used throughout the application to perform common tasks.
+- **middlewares**: Stores Express middleware functions that are used to process incoming requests before they reach the controllers.
+- **filters**: Contains custom exception filters that can be used to catch and handle specific exceptions in a centralized manner.

+Our tests are organized in a separate directory structure that mirrors the main project structure, making it easy to locate and manage tests for each module and component.

 ## Development